PacificBiosciences/PacBioFileFormats/RunDesignCsv.rst

 The automation name can be either "diffusion" or "magbead" and is not case-sensitive.
 A path can also be used, such as "/path/to/my/script/my_script.py".
-The path will not be processed further, so if the full URI is required, it must be provided in the CSV, ex. "chemistry://path/to/my/script/my_script.py".
+The path will not be processed further, so if the full URI is required, it must be provided in the CSV, e.g. "chemistry://path/to/my/script/my_script.py".

 Boolean Values
 --------------